Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 The differences between them at the warmup-network level are marginal.
 The real differences are pricing, integration depth with your sending tool, and (the question this guide actually answers) whether a standalone warmup tool is the right architecture at all when warmup can run at the infrastructure layer.

-This article compares the major standalone warmup tools honestly, explains the cost math at different mailbox scales, and shows why infrastructure-level warmup changes the calculation past ~100 mailboxes.
+This article compares the major standalone warmup tools honestly, breaks down what each one does differently from the network mechanics down to the reporting, walks through the cost math at different mailbox scales, and shows why infrastructure-level warmup changes the calculation past ~100 mailboxes.

 The 30-second answer